What is Bad Debt Expense?

 The accounts receivable aging method groups receivable accounts based on age and assigns a percentage based on the likelihood to collect.
 The percentages will be estimates based on a company’s previous history of collection.

-he estimated percentages are then multiplied by the total amount of receivables in that range and added together to determine the amount of bad debt expense.
+The estimated percentages are then multiplied by the total amount of receivables in that date range and added together to determine the amount of bad debt expense.
 The table below shows how a company would use the accounts receivable aging method to estimate bad debts.